 Everyone knows that some college students study abroad in foreign countries around the world, while earning an undergraduate degree, and many spend their summers interning for companies large and small, to gain valuable work experience before graduation.

-But did you know that students in the Disney College Program can apply to earn a paid, semester-long internship and receive course credits at one of two very magical places right here in the U.S. – the Disney World and Disneyland Resorts in Orlando, Florida and Anaheim, California?
+But did you know that students in the Disney College Program can apply to earn a paid, semester-long internship and potentially earn course credits at one of two very magical places right here in the U.S. – the Disney World and Disneyland Resorts in Orlando, Florida and Anaheim, California?

 The Disney College Program started in 1981 as Disney prepared to open its Epcot Center park in Florida.
 Currently, around 50,000 students annually apply for this competitive program, with only 12,000—13,000 being accepted each year.